You can define a local register variable with a specified register like this:

 Naturally the register name is cpu-dependent, but this is not a problem, since specific registers are most often useful with explicit assembler instructions (see Extended Asm).
 Both of these things generally require that you conditionalize your program according to cpu type.

 In addition, operating systems on one type of cpu may differ in how they

-name the registers; then you need additional conditionals.
+name the registers; then you would need additional conditionals.
 For

 example, some 68000 operating systems call this register